matthewearl/matthewearl.github.io/_posts/2016-01-22-portrait-timelapse.md

 To solve this I went the graph theory route:

-{% include img.html src="/assets/portrait-timelapse/image_graph.svg" alt="Frame graph" %}
+{% include img.html src="/assets/portrait-timelapse/frame-graph.svg" alt="Frame graph" %}

 Here I've split the video into 10 frame layers, with full connections from each layer to the next.
-The weights of edges measure how different the two frames are, with the goal being to find the shortest path from *Start* to *End*.
-Frames on the selected path are used in the output video.
+The weights of each edge measures how different the two frames are, with the goal being to find the shortest path from *Start* to *End*; frames on the selected path are used in the output video.
 By doing this the total "frame difference" is minimized.
 Because the path length is fixed by the graph structure, this is equivalent to minimizing the average frame difference.

 The metric used for frame difference is the euclidean norm between the pair of images, after being masked to the face area.
-Here's the code to calculate `weights`, a dict of dicts such that `weight[n1][n2]` gives the weight of the edge between node `n1` and `n2`:
+Here's the code to calculate `weights`, a dict of dicts where `weight[n1][n2]` gives the weight of the edge between node `n1` and `n2`:

 {% highlight python %}
 names = # Input image names